Fundamentals and Practices of Sensing Technologies by Dr.

 in this experiment was a circular disk of 15 mm in diameter, which was composed

-of many micro-prisms; each has a size of about 0.3 mm0.3 mm.
-The reflector can always reflect light into around
+of many micro-prisms; each has a size of about 0.3 mm In conclusions, the

 following results were obtained.
 (1)